 I always thought that being a goth was more of a life choice than an unavoidable path dictated by your birth, but whatever

 A study by Recours, Aussaguel, and Trujillo (2009) found that Metalheads had levels of anxiety and depression that are at the same or lower than the general population.
-Now, being a Metalhead and a Goth isn’t exactly the same thing, but nonetheless, this would support the idea that belonging to any of alternative subcultures would be beneficial rather than determinantal to our psychological wellbeing.
+Now, being a Metalhead and a Goth isn’t exactly the same thing, but nonetheless, this would support the idea that belonging to any of the alternative subcultures would be beneficial rather than detrimental to our psychological wellbeing.

-But it should also be noted that not everyone from these alternative subcultures finds there way into these groups because they’re already suffering from some sort of mental health issues, or are just looking for a place they belong.
+But it should also be noted that not everyone from these alternative subcultures finds their way into these groups because they’re already suffering from some sort of mental health issues, or are just looking for a place they belong.
 Nor will they develop such issues either.
 A lot of the members of these alternative subcultures will be there simply for the love of the music and style.

 The way the media reported the study published by The Lancet isn’t the only way these alternative subcultures have been misrepresented.
 Watch almost any TV show or film and the characters from alternative subcultures act in ways that paint us in a pretty bad light.
-But the reality is, having these identities helps us survive the stress, builds strong and sustained identities and communities, and helps us avoid and manage potential mental health issues (Rowe and Guerin, 2018).
-We’re also people just like everyone else.
+But the reality is, having these identities helps us survive stress, builds strong and sustained identities and communities, and helps us avoid and manage potential mental health issues (Rowe and Guerin, 2018).
+We’re also people, just like everyone else.

 A study by Sharman and Dingle (2015) found that listening to heavy metal music is actually therapeutic for us.
-Participants who were angry who listened to angry music didn’t get more aggressive but instead benefited from an increase in positive emotions.
+Participants who were angry and who listened to angry music didn’t get more aggressive but instead benefited from an increase in positive emotions.
 Which I know from personal experience.
 Thus, enjoying alternative music and belonging to these alternative subcultures can benefit us in a number of different ways.

 I’ve used music in a number of different ways to help me deal with my emotions and lack of motivation, and a good dance around the room when I’m angry to some heavy metal always makes me feel better, it also helps me feel motivated as well.
-Although other music genres can help me feel motivated too, anything I can sing along too really.
+Although other music genres can help me feel motivated too, anything I can sing along to, really.

 Unwanted at the Mental Health Home For Misfits

-Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.

 Bowes, L., Carnegie, R., Pearson, R., Mars, B., Biddle, L., Maughan, B., Lewis, G., Fernyhough, C., & Heron, J. (2015).
 Risk of depression and self-harm in teenagers identifying with goth subculture: a longitudinal cohort study.
 Lancet Psychiatry, 2(9), 793–800.
-Retrieved from https://www.thelancet.com/journals/lanpsy/article/PIIS2215-0366(15)00164-9/fulltext
+Retrieved from https://www.thelancet.com/journals/lanpsy/article/PIIS2215-0366(15)00164-9/fulltext.

 Garland, J. (2010).
 ‘It’s a mosher just been banged for no reason’: Assessing Targeted violence against goths and the parameters of hate crime.
 International Review of Victimology, 17(2), 159–177.
-Retrieved from https://doi.org/10.1177/026975801001700202
+Retrieved from https://doi.org/10.1177/026975801001700202.

 Holt-Lunstad, J., Smith, T. B., Baker, M., Harris, T., & Stephenson, D. (2015).
 Loneliness and Social Isolation as Risk Factors for Mortality: A Meta-Analytic Review.
 Perspectives on Psychological Science, 10(2), 227–237.
-Retrieved from https://doi.org/10.1177/1745691614568352
+Retrieved from https://doi.org/10.1177/1745691614568352.

 Howe, T. H., Aberson, C. L., Friedman, H. S., Murphy, S. E., Alcazar, E., Vazquez, E. J., & Becker, R. (2015).
 Three Decades Later: The Life Experiences and Mid-Life Functioning of 1980s Heavy Metal Groupies, Musicians, and Fans.
 Self and Identity, 14(5), 602-626.
-Retrieved from https://doi.org/10.1080/15298868.2015.1036918
+Retrieved from https://doi.org/10.1080/15298868.2015.1036918.

 Hughes, M. A., Knowles, S. F., Dhingra, K., Nicholson, H. L., & Taylor, P. J. (2018).
 This corrosion: A systematic review of the association between alternative subcultures and the risk of self‐harm and suicide.
 Clinical Psychology, 57(4), 491-513.
-Retrieved from https://doi.org/10.1111/bjc.12179
+Retrieved from https://doi.org/10.1111/bjc.12179.

 Minton, S. J. (2012).
 Alterophobic bullying and pro-conformist aggression in a survey of upper secondary school students in Ireland.
 Journal of Aggression, Conflict and Peace Research, 4(2), 86–95.
-Retrieved from https://doi.org/10.1108/17596591211208292
+Retrieved from https://doi.org/10.1108/17596591211208292.

 Recours, R., Aussaguel, F., & Trujillo, N. (2009).
 Metal music and mental health in France.
 Culture, medicine and psychiatry, 33(3), 473–488.
-Retrieved from https://doi.org/10.1007/s11013-009-9138-2
+Retrieved from https://doi.org/10.1007/s11013-009-9138-2.

 Rowe, P. & Guerin, B. (2018).
 Contextualizing the mental health of metal youth: A community for social protection, identity, and musical empowerment.
 The Journal of Community Psychology, 46(4), 429-441.
-Retrieve from https://doi.org/10.1002/jcop.21949
+Retrieve from https://doi.org/10.1002/jcop.21949.

 Sharman, L. & Dingle, G. A. (2015).
 Extreme metal music and anger processing.
 Frontiers in Human Neuroscience.
-Retrieved from https://doi.org/10.3389/fnhum.2015.00272
+Retrieved from https://doi.org/10.3389/fnhum.2015.00272.

 Swami, V., Malpass, F., Havard, D., Benford, K., Costescu, A., Sofitiki, A., & Taylor, D. (2013).
 Metalheads: The influence of personality and individual differences on preference for heavy metal.
 Psychology of Aesthetics, Creativity, and the Arts, 7(4), 377–383.
-Retrieved from https://doi.org/10.1037/a0034493Follow Unwanted Life on WordPress.com
+Retrieved from https://doi.org/10.1037/a0034493.